 In the ordinary course of business we have entered into contractual obligations and have made other commitments to make future payments.
 Our short-term and long-term liquidity requirements are primarily to fund on-going operations.
-These liquidity requirements are met primarily through cash flow from operations, debt financing, and our Credit Facility.
-For additional information regarding our operating, investing and financing cash flows, see "Condensed Consolidated Financial Statements- Condensed Consolidated Statements of Cash Flows," included in Part I, Item I of this report.
+These liquidity requirements are met primarily through cash flow from operations, debt financing, and borrowings under our Credit Facility.
+For additional information regarding our operating, investing and financing cash flows, see "Condensed Consolidated Financial Statements-Condensed Consolidated Statements of Cash Flows," included in Part I, Item I of this report.

-The Company has cash requirements of \$691.7 million due in one year or less in addition to \$1,245.2 million due in more than one year as of September 30, 2023.
-The following is a summary of our future cash requirements for the next twelve months and the period extending beyond twelve months as of September 30, 2023 (in thousands):
+The Company has cash requirements of \$691.7 million \$719.8 million due in one year or less in addition to \$1,245.2 \$1,202.4 million due in more than one year as of September 30, 2023 March 31, 2024.
+The following is a summary of our future cash requirements for the next twelve months and the period extending beyond twelve months as of September 30, 2023 March 31, 2024 (in thousands):